 Hackers use sophisticated techniques and strategies to systematically hack users’ social media accounts, platforms, emails, and, most importantly, crypto wallets.
 It’s an increasingly dangerous threat, and the strategies are complex and require significant coding knowledge and skills.
 However, it’s possible to reduce the risks of being hacked by using advanced security measures following the latest best practices.

 In this detailed research, PlasBit will analyze how brute-force attacks work and show a recent case study, explaining how a Vietnamese hacker has been able to steal crypto assets from a crypto exchange wallet.
-Let’s start answering the most important question: Can hackers use a brute-force attack on a crypto wallet to steal assets?
-It is very unlikely since most cold crypto wallets use long, complex private keys (usually 12 to 24 words), making the possible combinations extremely high and requiring enormous computational energy and time.
+Let’s start answering the most important question: Can hackers steal crypto using brute-force attack on a crypto wallet?
+No, it's not possible since most cold crypto wallets use long, complex private keys (usually 12 to 24 words), making the possible combinations exceptionally extensive and requiring enormous computational energy and time.
 However, if you’re using a hot wallet or crypto exchange wallet, it is usually accessed through a common classic password, and it can be hacked more easily, depending on the complexity of the password.

 If you’re using a crypto exchange wallet, you should also implement 2FA and a secure password for both the crypto platform and the email linked.
 Consequently, it’s necessary to implement the most effective security measures, which we’ll explore in this article together.